PeterEFrancis/python-course/README.md

  - PostgreSQL

-I would like to acknowledge both https://docs.python.org/ and https://www.w3schools.com/, from whom I have adapted some material.
+I would like to acknowledge both https://docs.python.org/ and https://www.w3schools.com/, from whom I have adapted some material, and Prof. Todd Neller, from whom I have adopted some exercises.